pouriaSameti/Fundamental-AI/ReadMe.md

 <br>
 <br>

-## Pacman
+## Game
-The goal of this project is to implement an intelligent agent that works in the Pacman game environment and earns the most points.
+The goal of this project is to implement an intelligent agent that works in the **Pacman game** environment and earns the most points.

 ### Environment
 - In this phase, we use the Pacman environment developed by **UC Berkeley**.